 The best July 4th in history with old-fashioned, patriotic family fun.

-Two times each day during the 4-day event, six costumed re-enactors will render the words of the Declaration line by line, assisted by a narrator who sets these words in their rich historical context.
+Two times during the day, six costumed re-enactors will render the words of the Declaration line by line, assisted by a narrator who sets these words in their rich historical context.
 Some lines will be familiar to all; others - especially the many grievances that justified altering an ancient government - will receive background and commentary.
-As the re-enactors dramatize these 18th century words and ideas, the narrator will draw out their meaning and challenge the audience to consider their relevance and power for today.
+As the re-enactors dramatize these 18th-century words and ideas, the narrator will draw out their meaning and challenge the audience to consider their relevance and power for today.

 Learn more about the historical background of Independence Day Celebrations here.